 - Test your website speed continuously.
 Employ tools such as Google PageSpeed to know its average speed.

 Give Detailed Product Descriptions

 The best descriptions offer a lot of information.
-This does not mean that they necessarily have to be long, although long descriptions aren’t always a bad thing.
+This does not necessarily have to be long, although long descriptions aren’t always a bad thing.
 After all, you do need to answer all the questions customers may have in mind.
 Your engaged customers will read everything anyway.
 However, make sure to break up the content and format it to make the text scannable and easily digestible.

 It always helps to provide a short product summary for window shoppers.
-Mention the product’s best features, who is it for, what it will do, and why customers should buy it.
+Mention the product’s best features, who it is for, what it will do, and why customers should buy it.
 Focus on the benefits of using the product to communicate value.

 It is important to make their experiences flawless in terms of optimization for quick page/image/video loading times regardless of the device they view your website on.
 Your site should also be easy to navigate with minimal scrolling or pinching.

 Optimize your site to detect mobile browsers and display the mobile version automatically.
 This display should include a lighter-version product catalog along with simplified navigation and easy-to-use CTAs and buttons.

 Alternatively, you can design a separate mobile app for your store.
 Such an app will be quick to load pages, help customers locate products easily, and speed up secure payment and checkout.
 Customers will keenly install your mobile app if you offer them incentives (discounts) to shop on it.